rust-lang/async-book/src/01_getting_started/02_why_async.md

 ## Async vs threads in Rust

-The most obvious alternative to async in Rust is using OS threads, either directly through [`std::thread`](https://doc.rust-lang.org/std/thread/) or indirectly through a thread pool.
+The primary alternative to async in Rust is using OS threads, either directly through [`std::thread`](https://doc.rust-lang.org/std/thread/) or indirectly through a thread pool.
 Migrating from threads to async or vice versa typically requires major refactoring work, both in terms of implementation and (if you are building a library) any exposed public interfaces.
-As such, picking the model that suits your needs early can save you a lot of time.
+As such, picking the model that suits your needs early can save a lot of development time.

 Note that asynchronous programming is not _better_ than threads, but different.
-If you don't need async for performance reasons, threads can often be a simpler option.
+If you don't need async for performance reasons, threads can often be the simpler alternative.
 Specifically:

 **OS threads** are suitable for a small number of tasks, since threads come with CPU and memory overhead.
-Spawning and switching between threads is quite expensive—even idle threads consume valuable system resources.
+Spawning and switching between threads is quite expensive as even idle threads consume system resources.
 A thread pool library can help mitigate some of these costs, but not all.
 However, threads let you reuse existing synchronous code without significant code changes—no particular programming model is required.